If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Here are the top Muir Woods hikes we love the most!

-• Muir Woods Bridge 3 Loop – This is the perfect trail to take on if you want something flat, beautiful, and will leave you with time to enjoy the Muir Woods cafe and gift shop before shuttling home.
+- Muir Woods Bridge 3 Loop – Flat, beautiful, with time to enjoy the cafe and gift shop before shuttling home.
 Don’t miss the hollowed-out redwood tree photo op!

-• Muir Woods Bridge 2 Loop – This loop is similar to the Bridge 3 loop and is great for those who want to stay on a flat trail.
-This trail gives you a chance to spot salmon in the creek and gives you time to relax at the cafe and your kids time to work on their junior ranger workbook!
+- Muir Woods Bridge 2 Loop – Similar to the Bridge 3 loop; perfect for those who want to stay on a flat trail, spot salmon in the creek, and return in time for the cafe and junior ranger workbook.

-• Muir Woods Dipsea Trail – this 4-mile hike has a little bit of everything.
-You can get coastal views, a great vantage point of Mt.
+- Muir Woods Dipsea Trail – This 4-mile hike has a little bit of everything: coastal views, a great vantage of Mt.
 Tamalpais, and a peek of San Francisco.

-• Muir Woods Bookjack Trail – this 6-mile loop is a great Muir Woods hike for those looking for a longer adventure, steeper trails, canyon views, and historical importance.
+- Muir Woods Bookjack Trail – A 6-mile loop for those seeking a longer adventure, steeper trails, canyon views, and historical significance.

 Common Mistakes People Make Visiting Muir Woods